What vitamins and minerals do I need?

 Because of the lack of sunlight, slight deficiency is quite common in winter in the UK, especially in the north.
 There’s some evidence that arthritis progresses more quickly in people who don’t have enough vitamin D, and severe deficiency causes osteomalacia, so a supplement such as fish liver oil may be useful during winter months.
 However, it’s important not to take too much fish liver oil because it contains high levels of vitamin A.

-Iron is important in preventing anaemia and many people with arthritis are anaemic.
+Iron is important in preventing anaemia, which is quite common in people with arthritis.
 The two main causes are:

-- side-effects of taking non-steroidal anti-inflammatory drugs (NSAIDs) – stopping the NSAIDs or taking another drug alongside them to protect the stomach (a proton pump inhibitor) may fix the anaemia, but taking iron supplements in the meantime will replace the iron your body lost through taking the NSAIDs
+- side-effects of taking non-steroidal anti-inflammatory drugs (NSAIDs) such as aspirin, ibuprofen or diclofenac.
+Stopping the NSAIDs or taking another drug alongside them to protect the stomach (a proton pump inhibitor) may fix the anaemia, but taking iron supplements in the meantime will replace the iron your body lost through taking the NSAIDs.

 - anaemia of chronic disease, which often occurs with rheumatoid arthritis and similar conditions and doesn’t improve with iron supplements.